Best USDT Lending Platforms

 Verified Borrowers

-The identity of anyone who engages with a central exchange has been verified prior to the transactions taking place.
-That’s because CEXs are required to follow the Know Your Customer (KYC) requirements, which means that they’re vetting every single account that is created on the platform.
-In turn, there’s less of a chance of dealing with shady borrowers on the platform, but even if there are some stragglers, you’re only ever dealing with the exchange itself when lending since it acts as the middleman.
+The identity of anyone who engages with a centralized platform has been verified before transactions taking place.
+That’s because these platforms are required to follow the Know Your Customer (KYC) requirements, which means that they’re vetting every single account that is created on the platform.

 Fiat On And Off Ramps

-The interest payments you receive on the assets you loan are typically issued in crypto, not fiat currency.
-One big benefit of using a CEX to lend is that centralized exchanges typically make it easy to swap between fiat and non-fiat currency, which means that it’s easy to cash out and move the profits to your bank account when you want or need to.
+The interest payments you receive on the funds you loan are typically issued in crypto, not fiat currency.
+One big benefit is that centralized platforms typically make it easy to swap between fiat and non-fiat currency, which means that it’s easy to cash out and move the profits to your bank account when you want or need to.

 Simple To Use

-Central exchanges are intuitive and user-friendly, which makes them a great option for new users, who may otherwise struggle to navigate the complicated DEX platforms.
-After you create an account and are verified, you log on, offer your USDT tokens for lending purposes, and then receive interest payments according to the exchange’s rate and interest payment schedule.
+Centralized platforms are intuitive and user-friendly, which makes them a great option for new users, who may otherwise struggle to navigate the complicated DeFi platforms.
+After you create an account and are verified, you log on, offer your USDT tokens for lending purposes, and then receive interest payments according to the platform’s APY (annual percentage yield) and interest payment schedule.

 Cons Of CeFi USDT Lending

-When you use a centralized exchange to lend your tokens, you’re giving up temporary custody of your coins to the exchange.
-This is antithetical to the idea of cryptocurrency, and opens users up to a number of risks, including losses from hacks, exchange closures, and other related issues.
+When you use a centralized platform to lend your tokens, you’re giving up temporary custody of your coins to the platform.
+This is antithetical to the idea of cryptocurrency, and opens users up to a number of risks, including losses from hacks, platform closures, and other related issues.

 Requires KYC Verification